kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ## Implementation breakdown

-As high level breakdown of the required effort, it should be possible to implement and merge the following tasks individually into main.
-Trying to further breakdown the list would be great.
+As the high-level breakdown of the required effort, it should be possible to implement and merge the following tasks individually into the main.
+The list is not complete and additional points can be added.

 - Define and implement the modified `PodSpecTemplate` type.
 - Add required defaulting logic to the controller (no changes in reconciliation).